petorikooru/Malkuth/README.md

 Idk, the name just comes up in my head (that malkuth from BA)

 > [!CAUTION]
-> For now, DO NOT USE the PCB Design unless you know what you are doing
+> For now, DO NOT USE the PCB Design unless you know what you are doing.
-> There are quite a silly (and a bit major) design flaws on there
+> There are quite illy (and tiny bit major) design flaws on there

 > [!NOTE]